 keytool -genkeypair \ -alias teamserver \ -keyalg RSA \ -keystore contrast.jks

-When running this command, you will be prompted for information to identify yourself and your organization.
-This command requires a password that you will need to remember for future integrations.
+When running this command, you'll be prompted for information to identify yourself and your organization.
+This command requires a password that you'll need for future integrations.

 Enter keystore password: Re-enter new password: What is your first and last name?
 [Unknown]: john smith What is the name of your organizational unit?
 [Unknown]: devteam What is the name of your organization?
 [Unknown]: Example, Inc What is the name of your City or Locality?
 [Unknown]: New York City What is the name of your State or Province?
 [Unknown]: NY What is the two-letter country code for this unit?
 [Unknown]: US Is CN=john smith, OU=devteam, O=Example, Inc, L=New York City, ST=NY, C=US correct? [no]: y